google/xls/docs_src/optimizations/optimizations.md

 leaf node A with no further users.
 Further assume that its operand(s) only have node A as user, then the operand will be added to the worklist and visited in the next iteration over the worklist.
-There is a minor subtlety here - the code has to ensure that operands are only visited once, hence the use of a `flat_hash_set<Node*>` to check whether an operand has been visited already.
+There is a minor subtlety here - the code has to ensure that operands are only visited once, hence the use of our ForEachUnique helper to check whether each operand has been visited already.

 After all operands have been visited and potentially added to the worklist, the original leaf node A is being removed and a corresponding logging statement